 .

-Originally, threads were a mechanism for improving responsiveness via pre-emptive multitasking, not throughput (frames per second).
-Nowadays, though, even phones have several cores plus a highly parallel GPU, and threads are much more powerful.
-It’s therefore useful to distinguish between conceptual events; event queues and dependencies between them; and their implementation on a computer architecture.
-This way, the browser implementer (you!) has maximum flexibility to use more or less hardware parallelism as appropriate to the situation.
+Originally, threads were a mechanism for improving responsiveness via pre-emptive multitasking, but these days they also allow browsers to increase throughput because even phones have several cores.
+But different CPU architectures differ, and browser engineers (like you!) have to use more or less hardware parallelism as appropriate to the situation.
 For example, some devices have more CPU cores than others, or are more sensitive to battery power usage, or their system processes such as listening to the wireless radio may limit the actual parallelism available to the browser.

 We already have a set_needs_animation_frame